OpenWaterAnalytics/epanet-rtx/doc/markdown/mainpage.md

 You may also be interested in the [sample configuration file](sampleconfig.html) -- which is just a full explanation of the configuration options available in this version.

 ## Model Validation Example ##				{#sec_modelvalidation}
 Try making the example application!
 The Model Validator is included here as an example of what we can do with this library -- the application first causes a simple forward simulation of a "sample town" hydraulic network to be run.
 The results from the simulation are stored in a MySQL database that you specify.
 Then the application runs a "real-time" simulation using the same model - but instead of relying on model-based controls and demand patterns, the simulation proceeds by drawing information from the prior simulation.
 The first simulation is the "truth" -- and acts as a synthetic SCADA historian (albeit with pervasive instrumentation).
 The second simulation is driven by a subset of the truth data.
-After running the application, the two databases can be compared as a means of validating the realtime simulation against the truth simulation.
+After running the application, the two databases can be compared as a means of validating the real-time simulation against the truth simulation.

  First, [have a look at the code](validation_code.html) to familiarize yourself with the conventions and names of some of the more important classes.
-Open up [sampletown_synthetic.cfg](validation_config_synthetic.html) -- this file is all RTX needs to load an epanet model file and connect its hydraulic states to a MySQL database.
+Open up [sampletown_synthetic.cfg](validation_config_synthetic.html) -- this file is all RTX needs to load an EPANET model file and connect its hydraulic states to a MySQL database.
 You'll need to set the database credentials for this to work, obviously, so don't forget to do that.

  In the example [validator application](validation_code.html), you'll notice that the executable is exceedingly short.
 Most of the magic is in the difference between the two configuration files.
 Look at [both of them together](validation_config_comparison.html) to see the differences.